teur/OpenReader-WebUI/README.md

 # OpenReader WebUI 📄🔊

-OpenReader WebUI is web-based reader Text-to-Speech capabilities, offering a TTS read along experience with narration for both PDF and EPUB documents.
+OpenReader WebUI is a document reader with Text-to-Speech capabilities, offering a TTS read along experience with narration for both PDF and EPUB documents.
 It can use any OpenAI compatible TTS endpoint, including [Kokoro-FastAPI](https://github.com/remsky/Kokoro-FastAPI/tree/v0.0.5post1-stable).

 - 🎯 **TTS API Integration**: Compatible with OpenAI text to speech API, Kokoro FastAPI TTS, or any other compatible service; enabling high-quality voice narration
 - 💾 **Local-First Architecture**: Uses IndexedDB browser storage - no server uploads required